PouyaGhahramanian/DriftingTextStreams/README.md

 ## Features

-- **Concept Drift Creation Script**: A script to create text streams with concept drift based on a given text classification dataset.
+- **Drifter class**: To create data streams with concept drift based on a given real-world dataset.
-- **Visualization Script**: A tool for visualizing the concept drift distribution in the constructed text stream.
 - **Documentation**: Guidelines on how to use the scripts and interpret the results.

 ## Getting Started